achekh/neos-critical-github-io/Test_Meet/utils-and-markers.md

 parent: "Meet the MiniApp"
 ---
 # Utils and Markers
+This section describes the procedure to process the data from Google API to convert them to markers.
 ***
 Let's process the data from Google API to convert them to markers later